 No clinical antibody test can determine whether a person is already immune or still susceptible to any given HPV type.

 Topical creams have only limited use in the treatment of penile warts.
-While we need multiple applications, the results are not always curative, and the side effects can cause ulcers that delay the healing.
+While we need multiple applications, the results are not always curative, and the side effects can cause ulcers that delay healing.

 Unfortunately, we do not know how long a person can spread HPV after the treatment of the detectable penile warts.
 Long surveillance of both partners is advisable.

-If you or your partner have genital warts, you should avoid having sex until warts have gone or removed.
-However, we do not know how long a person can spread HPV after warts have gone.
+If you or your partner have genital warts, you should avoid having sex until warts have gone or been removed.
+However, we do not know how long a person can spread HPV after the warts have gone.

 HPV infections are usually temporary.
-A person may have had HPV for many years before it causes health problems.
+A person may have had HPV for years before it causes health problems.
 If you or your partner are diagnosed with an HPV-related disease, there is no way to know how long you have had HPV, whether your partner gave you HPV, or whether you gave HPV to your partner.
-HPV is not necessarily a sign that one of you is having sex outside of your relationship.
+HPV is not necessarily a sign that one of you is having sex outside your relationship.